sergev/ifcomp/Theory.md

 ## Pass 4: Backward Match Extension

 **Purpose**: Extend matches backward from unique pairs by checking if previous lines match.
+This complements Pass 3 by extending matches in the reverse direction.

+This corresponds to **Heckel's Pass 5**, where he processes lines in descending order to extend matches backward.

 ### Algorithm